 For formal Government advice on being COVID-19 Secure Click Here.

-Hospitality, visitor attraction and close contact services businesses (such as hairdressers) and religious venues are now legally required to collect customer information for the NHS Test & Trace Service which aims to trace the spread of the virus and isolate new infections.
+The government is encouraging businesses to continue collecting customer information for the NHS Test & Trace Service which aims to trace the spread of the virus and isolate new infections.
+However, firms are no longer legally required to do so.

 In this webinar, chair of the Health and Safety Executive (HSE) Martin Temple, around coronavirus (COVID-19) discusses how his organisation is supporting business.